clockworklabs/spacetime-docs/docs/sdks/typescript/quickstart.md

 ### Accessing the Data

-Once SpacetimeDB is connected, we can easily access the data inside of the client cache using our connection.
+Once SpacetimeDB is connected, we can easily access the data in the client cache using our `DBConnection`.
 The `conn.db` field allows you to access all of the tables of your database.
-Those tables will contain all data which you have subscribed to in your subscription configuration.
+Those tables will contain all data requested by your subscription configuration.

 Let's create custom React hooks for the `message` and `user` tables.
 Add the following code above your `App` component: